-As defined in the document Keeping Children Safe in Education (2018), safeguarding is:
+As defined in the document Keeping Children Safe in Education (2020), safeguarding is:

-- Protecting children and young people from maltreatment. - Preventing impairment of children and young people's health or development. - Ensuring that children and young people are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+- Protecting children and young people from maltreatment. - Preventing impairment of children and young people's mental and physical health or development. - Ensuring that children and young people are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.